Blount County License Hearing Guide

 What It Is

-Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence.
-This means it's easier for the state to suspend your license in the ALR hearing than to convict you of DUI in criminal court.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The state only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.

 How to Prepare